 I read in a recent aesthetic medical journal, “If you are injecting the same way you were 2 years ago, you are probably not creating or getting great results.”
 I would go further than this, and say to patients that if a practitioner routinely repeats the same treatment then they are at risk of creating a distinctly unnatural look, as it can be difficult to spot the gradual onset of ‘abnormal’ features.
 It is for this reason I regularly refer back to my patients’ original, pre-treatment photographs to ensure that they retain the very essence of their appearance, and are not slowly morphing into someone who looks, well, rather different.

-Of course one can’t build a house without good foundations, which is why I routinely give my patients skin care advice.
+Well, firstly I believe that it is important to achieve healthy, glowing skin.
+The quality of the skin often gives the biggest initial impact and it is the foundation on which other treatments follow.
+One can’t build a house without good foundations!
 I firmly believe that optimal, natural looking results with injectables are best achieved when the skin is in peak condition, which includes erasing pigmentation, increasing tone and brightening the complexion.

 If you would like to find out more about my approach to facial aesthetics, and gain an understanding of how various treatment options might benefit you, please get in touch to arrange an initial, no-obligation consultation.